A hub for the information and transactions that make up a program or service.

 Examples of services include:

-RMV’s Motorcycle Licenses, where users can apply for a license, permit, or schedule a road test.
+RMV’s Motorcycle Licenses, where users can apply for a license, permit, or schedule a road test (this uses the default template).

 Custom link groups allow you to define the headings for up to 6 groups of 10 links or documents.
 These link groups will all appear under a main heading of "What would you like to do?" that cannot be changed.
 Learn more about Custom link groups.